turingschool/mod-0-curriculum/session4/session4-be-new.md

 Annotating code is a great way to understand how code works and dive into code that you yourself did not write.
 One strategy to annotating code is to write comments directly in the code you are trying to decipher.

 Text editors, like Atom, allow you to add comments in your code.
 You can highlight a selection and use `cmd + /` to turn that text into a comment.
-You can also start any line with `#` and that entire line will be treated as a comment.
+You can also manually type `#` at any point of a line and all characters after that will be treated as a comment.
 You should see your syntax highlighting change to a different color when code has been commented out!

 Annotation Example:
 ```ruby